 You should immediately replace your go-kart helmet after a crash.
 All manufacturers strongly recommend replacing the helmet after one impact.
 In fact, most helmets are only designed for one-time impact.
-Continuing to use a helmet after an impact could cause injury in an accident.
+Continuing to use a helmet after an impact could cause injury if you’re in another accident.

 The helmet shell and EPS layer are designed to take most of the impact shock.
 The shell spreads the shock evenly throughout the helmet, and the EPS layer absorbs the impact.
 The EPS layer is designed to crush under impact.
 When it is compressed afterwards, it does not return to its original shape.
 With this layer crushed, it no longer provides proper protection for subsequent impacts.

 Some manufacturers recommend that you inspect your go-kart helmet after a crash to determine whether it needs to be replaced.
 If the helmet passes inspection, it could save you from purchasing a new one.
-You can follow these detailed steps below to inspect your helmet after an accident with an impact.
+You can follow the detailed steps below to inspect your helmet after an accident.

 - Remove the EPS lining from the helmet to check it for signs of damage